 association(s) with professional roofing organizations (such as NRCA)

-experience – obvious a top consideration.
+Experience – obvious a top consideration.
 You’ll want to know they can do what they advertise as doing.

-established – or how long have they/their company been in business?
+Established – or how long have they/their company been in business?
 If just a couple years, then guarantees or warranties must be weighed with the reality that they might not be around 5 years from now.
 This isn’t necessarily a reason to rule them out, just a consideration.

-service area – obviously you’ll want to know if the rates they offer are specific to your location or might they refuse service, raise rates if it is not in their service area?
+Service area – obviously, you’ll want to know if the rates they offer are specific to your location or might they refuse service, raise rates if it is not in their service area?

-licensing / warranty / insurance – most pros have one or all of these
+Licensing / warranty / insurance – most pros have one or all of these.

-noted areas of expertise – if you have a specialty type roof or unique repair job, looking for experts may be your best bet
+Noted areas of expertise – if you have a specialty type roof or unique repair job, looking for experts may be your best bet.

 For minor repairs, this type of investigative work is probably unnecessary.
-For moderate repairs or major ones, it could be well worth a couple hours of your time to find out how great (or not so great) they are
+For moderate repairs or major ones, it could be well worth a couple hours of your time to find out how great (or not so great) they are.

 Inspections generally are not free when done by a pro, given how extensive they can be.
 Written proposals are just a fancy way of saying they’ll provide a quote or estimate for the work they may do for you.

-financing options — some pros will offer the option to pay for a repair job over time.
-Obviously low interest rates are what you are seeking if offered, but perhaps you won’t even need this.
+Financing options — some pros will offer the option to pay for a repair job over time.
+Obviously, low interest rates are what you are seeking if offered, but perhaps you won’t even need this.
 For a minor job, it probably wouldn’t come up.
 For a major one, it might be what you need to make that happen for you.

 If reading this list and wondering, how would you find this information out?
 The answer is – ask!
 A pro won’t be shy or guarding the information that makes every bit of sense for you to ask about.
 Think of it as your right to ask and know this information.
 If they say no to something, such as they are not bonded, then you know.